-My Ceasar salad recipe was the creation of Caesar Cardini, an Italian immigrant living in California and the name for the salad.
+After I learned how to make my Ceasar salad recipe I read that it was the creation of Caesar Cardini, an Italian immigrant living in California and the name for the salad.
 The date of this salad goes back to the very early 1920’s.
 It is a surprise to me how something that good could be out there and it took so long for me to taste it; but I had more surprises.
 Supposedly, the salad was created after running out of most ingredients in his restaurant kitchen.

-The original Ceasar salad recipe did not include anchovies; that is another big surprise.
+When I learned how to make a Ceasar salad recipe, I also found out that the original did not include anchovies; that is another big surprise.
 I never did like anchovies, but I love the great flavor which minced anchovies add to this salad dressing.
 I cannot imagine eating this salad without the anchovies.
 I thought that was part of the traditional salad.

 Part of the original recipe did include eggs; coddled or what I call soft boiled.
 These eggs are cooked like one would hard boiled but only in about half the time leaving the yolk “runny”.
 This is not a big surprise to me because most recipes do include at least one raw egg however my favorite recipe has no eggs.